 Asking politely is a sign of confidence and establishes that there is a certain way in which you do business.
 It also shows vulnerability - you are okay being told no.

-Also, for less extroverted people, saying no is often harder than sitting in an awkward impasse.
+Saying no is often harder than sitting in an awkward impasse.
+Most people relent.

 Tip 3: Friendly tone, light content to start